 11 Tips For Spring Cleaning Your Stable

-When the sun comes out and delivers a hint of warmth to the air, it's easy to start turning thoughts to the Spring, and you know what that means, don't you?
-It must be time to spring clean your stable.
-We all dread it but it has to be done.
+Now that spring has fully sprung, we are thankful for warmer temperatures and longer daylight hours.
+And you know what that means, don't you?
+It means that it must be time to spring clean your stable.
+We all dread it, but it has to be done.
 Remember your stable is the place that your horse calls home.
 By giving it a good clean, you’ll be creating a comfortable space for him to live in, making him happier and healthy at the same time.
 Here are some tips and helpful pointers from EQUUS to consider before you start…

 1) First of all, tie those locks back or cover your hair.
 Shower caps are a great way to cover your hair, even if they do look a bit ridiculous.
 Get yourself a pair of goggles and some old scruffs, the ones you don’t mind throwing away afterwards…